 If you want something a bit larger and more durable, this Fellowes PowerShred shredder may be a better option for you.
 It can shred up to 11 sheets of paper per pass and can run for up to five minutes before a cool-down period is required.

 18. Set Boundaries

-Do you know what is ultimately the most effective thing to have in a home office?
+Do you ultimately know the most effective thing to have in a home office?
 Boundaries.
-Home offices are great because they provide you with the freedom to not only work at your own pace, but to also be close to your family.
+Home offices are great because they provide you with the freedom to work at your own pace and be close to your family.
 However, this can be an easy distraction that can take away from your productivity.

 There is more to creating your home office than the products you need to buy.
 Here is some additional information to help get you started.

-You want to have anything available at your fingertips when you need it without having to run out to a store to buy something or wait for supplies to be delivered to your house.
+You want to have anything available at your fingertips when you need it without running out to a store to buy something or waiting for supplies to be delivered to your house.

-2. To eliminate a chaotic look that may lead to feelings of being overwhelmed, hide any cords or other eyesores so you don't have to look at them.
+2. To eliminate a chaotic look that may lead to feeling overwhelmed, hide any cords or other eyesores, so you don't have to look at them.

 Here is a good tutorial for hiding your computer cords.
 Also, consider putting your printer out of the way and hiding your UPS and surge protector.